goanywhere/rex/README.md

 ## Middleware

 Middleware works between http request and the router, they are no different than the standard http.Handler.
-Existing middlewares from other frameworks like logging, authorization, session, gzipping are very easy to integrate into webapp.
-As long as the middleware comply the `webapp.Middleware` interface (which is pretty standard), you can simply add one like this:
+Existing middlewares from other frameworks like logging, authorization, session, gzipping are very easy to integrate into *web*.
+As long as the middleware comply the `web.Middleware` interface (which is pretty standard), you can simply add one like this:

 ``` go
 app.Use(middleware.XSRF)